WebAssembly/design/EssentialPostMVPFeatures.md

 # Essential Post-MVP Features

-This is a list of essential features that are known to be needed ASAP, but were removed from [the MVP](MVP.md) since there was not (yet) a portably-efficient polyfill via asm.js.
-There is a much bigger [list of features](FutureFeatures.md) that will be added after this list, prioritized by feedback and experience.
+This is a list of essential features that are known to be needed ASAP, but were removed from [the MVP](MVP.md) since there was not (yet) a portably-efficient polyfill via JavaScript.
+There is a much bigger
+[list of features](FutureFeatures.md) that will be added after this list, prioritized by feedback and experience.

 ## Threads
 * Provide low-level buildings blocks for pthreads-style shared memory: shared memory,